totalspectrum/spin2cpp/docs/basic.md

 ### SENDRECVDEVICE

-A built-in function rather than a keyword. `SendRecvDevice(sendf, recvf, closef)` constructs a simple device driver based on three functions: `sendf` to send a single byte, `recvf` to receive a byte (or return -1 if no byte is available), and `closef`.
+A built-in function rather than a keyword. `SendRecvDevice(sendf, recvf, closef)` constructs a simple device driver based on three functions: `sendf` to send a single byte, `recvf` to receive a byte (or return -1 if no byte is available), and `closef` to be called when the device is closed.
 The value(s) returned by `SendRecvDevice` is only useful for passing directly to the `open` statement, and should not be used in any other context (at least not at this time).

 ### SHORT